dholling4/PolarPlotter/README.md

-# The Digital Athlete
+# Stride Sync
 Created by David Hollinger, dzh0063@auburn.edu
-This streamlit app is for The Digital Athlete
+This streamlit app is for Stride Sync

 # Project Description
 This is a streamlit app using codespaces that allows athletes to understand their training to help them achieve their goals.
 This app is intended for athletes, coaches, therepists, and patients.